 You could get involved in school productions, student theatre at university, youth drama groups, amateur drama groups, community theatre (often connected to a professional theatre) and short courses or part-time courses aimed at non-professional actors (drama schools and local theatres are a good place to start looking for these).
 It’s also worth auditioning for the National Youth Theatre, which offers training and the chance to be in shows, or National Youth Music Theatre (if you’re interested in musical theatre).

-Drama schools typically charge an audition fee, often in the range £45–£65.
+Drama schools typically charge an audition fee.
 Some have schemes to offer free auditions to applicants who meet certain conditions, such as low household income or being from a particular area.

 Types of drama school courses